-Business casual offers much variety of shirts.
-Favorite colors, unique patterns, buttons versus no buttons are all game.
+Business casual offers various shirt choices: favorite colors, unique patterns, buttons versus no buttons are all in-game.
 You can add a sweater, such as a V-neck or a cardigan.
 Even a polo shirt can mix things up.

 Do stay away from white shirts, because they equate with formal.
 White background on a patterned shirt is good, though!
 French cuffs are also too fancy for business casual.